 Snyder also recommends looking for supplements that contain the whole herb rather than herb extractions.
 This way, you can ensure you receive the maximum amount of benefits from the plant.

-Properly Grown and Sourced
+Properly grown and sourced

 Where and how ashwagandha is grown will affect how efficacious it will be.
-“While ashwagandha can grow all around the world, traditionally black soil is considered the most ideal condition for this plant, which is where nature can concentrate its active compounds,” she says.
+“While ashwagandha can grow all around the world, traditionally black soil is considered the most ideal condition for this plant, which is where nature can concentrate its active compounds,” says Snyder.
 “One such place is the Nagori region of central India, where the high altitude, black soil, and limited rain and fertilizer allow the plant to flourish to its fullest potential.”

 In addition to being grown in black soil, Snyder stresses the importance of going with a brand that understands that harvesting time is to be respected.
 “The fruits of the ashwagandha plant should be mature but not dried out, which is when the active principles are the highest.”

 Of course, not all of this information may be listed on a product label, so be sure to do your research or reach out to a brand directly before making a purchase.

 “The most notable benefit ashwagandha supplements offer is their effect on lowering stress levels,” says Bah.
 “The herb is classified as an adaptogen, which indicates its capability to normalize physiologic processes and thereby stabilize the body's response to stress.
 Studies suggest that ashwagandha not only lowers stress levels but provides the mind with protection against future stress—which is said to improve quality of life.”

 And ashwagandha may have other benefits.
 “Some people also use ashwagandha for improving thinking ability, reducing pain and swelling, and to increase libido,” says Bah.